 The reason I’m dragging Julia into this one is she had the perfect trick for keeping all those lovely blueberries (or cherries or raspberries) from falling to the bottom of the dish during baking.
 The process is two fold.
 But totally worth it if you love custard and fruit and the act of sifting cuploads of confectioner’s sugar on your sweet endings.

 If you first bake a thin layer of the batter in the dish before adding the berries and remaining batter, you create a sturdy bottom to hold the berries up high and mighty.

-Once a think skin forms and the edges thicken, leave the dish on the oven rack, but slide it out.
-Then you can add the remaining batter and berries without risking an emergency room trip.
+Once the thin skin forms and the edges thicken, leave the dish on the oven rack, but slide it out.
+Then you can add the remaining batter and berries without risking an emergency room trip for third-degree burns.